thoughtworks-jumpstart/guides/docs/introduction/prerequisite.md

 If you are not familiar with these concepts we highly recommend that you first learn them before applying to JumpStart.

 ## Preparing for JumpStart

+We have curated a list of online learning resources to help you prepare yourself for the JumpStart program.
+We recommend that you go through all the learning materials listed on this page to help with your preparation.

 ### Learn touch typing